The Injection Prompt Becomes the Search Problem

 This is an attack evaluation in undefended AgentDojo-style environments, not a proof about every deployed agent.
 The authors evaluate a subset of AgentDojo, use Qwen3-4B as the source model for GCG transfer, and note that LLM-judge noise can bias search.
 TAP was not evaluated against Gemma3-4B because compatible tool-call serving was unavailable for that setup.
 Those boundaries matter.

 The result is still operationally useful.
-It says that automated prompt injection should be part of agent security testing, but the test must be specific to the model, tool stack, domain, and environment state being deployed.
+It says that automated prompt injection should be part of agent security testing, but the test must be specific to the model, tool stack, domain, permission boundary, and environment state being deployed.
+It also says that transfer failure is not reassurance.
+If attacks do not transfer cleanly across model families, then every material model or scaffold change can reopen the security question.

 Governance Standard